-Japan, Korea.
+Native to Japan and Korea.
 Slow-growing, all-season performers that show off fresh green leaves in spring, white flowers resembling single camellias in summer, and colorful foliage in fall.
-In winter, distinctive pattern of bare branches is on show, as is smooth bark that flakes off in varying degrees, depending on species.
+In winter, a distinctive pattern of bare branches is on show, as is smooth bark that flakes off in varying degrees, depending on the species.
 All grow best in acid, organically enriched soil.
-Good in woodland garden and as foreground specimens against backdrop of larger, darker-leafed trees.Stewartia monadelpha
+Good in woodland gardens and as foreground specimens against a backdrop of larger, darker-leafed trees.Stewartia monadelpha

-Native to Japan, Korea.
-Grows 25 ft. tall, 20 ft. wide, with slender, upward-angled branches.
-Leaves are 1 1/2 to 3 in. long, turn brilliant red in fall.
+This tree grows to 25 ft. tall and 20 ft. wide, with slender, upward-angled branches.
+Leaves are 1 1/2–3 in. long, turn brilliant red in fall.
 Small (to 1/2-in.) flowers.
 Rich brown, scaly bark when young; smooth cinnamon-colored bark when older.